kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

 1. add the HOCON configuration module
 2. define a fixed application config source
 3. bind required and optional values
-4. define a reusable value extractor
+4. define a reusable config mapper
 5. reuse one config shape for multiple library settings
 6. run the app and inspect resolved configuration